razaahmad0192/razaahmad0192/README.md

 <h2>🚀 About Me</h2>
 <p>
 I'm <b>Ahmed Raza</b>, a <b> Penetration Tester</b> and <b>Web Developer</b> with a deep passion for Cybersecurity and Web Development.
-I specialize in securing systems, identifying vulnerabilities, and developing web applications that are both <b>powerful</b> and <b>secure</b>.
-With years of experience in the field, I’ve developed a mindset that focuses on <b>precision, integrity, and innovation</b>.
 </p>

 <hr>